 The Birth Doula

-I trained with BirthBliss Academy, completing a birth and postnatal doula course and full mentoring program gaining full recognition and accreditation status.
-As a member of both The Doula Association and Doula UK, I follow their philosophy and the Code of Conduct.
+I trained at the beginning of 2011 with BirthBliss Academy completing a birth and postnatal doula course and full mentoring program, gaining recognition and accreditation status.
+I am a member of Doula UK and follow their philosophy and the Code of Conduct.

-In the past I have volunteered at the Royal Free Hospital in Hampstead, North London and at Watford General Hospital in Hertfordshire as a Breastfeeding peer Supporter.
-This gave me great insight to the way in which midwives, obstetricians and paediatricians work.
-I have also been able to attend many educational courses alongside the medical professionals as a result of working alongside them.
+I am a member of my local Maternity Voices Partnership where we work alongside our local NHS trust with co-production to improve maternity services for the people that use the service and the staff that work within it.
+In the past I have volunteered at the Royal Free hospital, Hampstead in North London and at Watford General hospital, Hertfordshire as a Breastfeeding Peer Support Worker.
+This gave me great insight to the way in which midwives, obstetricians and paediatricians work and an opportunity to attend many educational courses along side the medical professionals as a result of working with them.

-I have experience of working with different types of births such as: water births, VBAC, breech, caesarean births and multiple births and have supported many high risk pregnancies through pregnancy and birth.
+I have experience of working with different types of births such as: water births, VBAC, breech, caesarean births and multiple births and have supported many parents deemed as having high risk pregnancies and births.
+I have also supported many families through pregnancy and childbirth following previous trauma.